ICRAR/ProFit/README.md

 Suse:	More of a pain, see here <https://cloud.r-project.org/bin/linux/suse/README.html>

 Ubuntu:	`sudo apt-get install r-base-dev`

-All the info on binaries is here: <https://cloud.r-project.org/bin/linux/>

 If you have a poorly supported version of Linux (e.g. CentOS) you will need to install R from source with the development flags (this bit is important).
 You can read more here: <https://cloud.r-project.org/sources.html>